olli0601/PANGEA.HIV.sim/README.md

 ## Evolutionary rate model

+Following the previous steps, the evolutionary model generates a dated viral phylogeny comprising sequences of all sampled individuals in the regional population.
+To evolve sequences from the starting sequence along this phylogeny, the branches need to be transformed from calendar times into substitutions per site.
-To convert branch lengths from calendar times into substitutions per site, evolutionary rates are assigned to each branch.
+For this purpose, evolutionary rates are assigned to each branch.
-Non-transmission lineages are assigned higher evolutionary rates than transmission lineages (Alizon & Fraser, 2013; Vrancken et al., 2014).
+Non-transmission lineages are assigned higher evolutionary rates than transmission lineages (Alizon S, Fraser C, J Retrov 2013; Vrancken B, Rambaut A, Suchard MA, et al., PLoS Comput Biol 2014).

 Evolutionary rates of non-transmission lineages are sampled from a log normal model with mean `wher.mu` and standard deviation `wher.sigma` on the log scale.
 Evolutionary rates of transmission lineages are sampled from a log normal model with mean `bwerm.mu` and standard deviation `bwerm.sigma` on the log scale.
+To reduce rate variation, it is also -optionally- possible to set the evolutionary rate of the root edges below index cases to the mean evolutionary rate of transmission lineages with `root.edge.fixed=1`.

+By default, we used a mean evolutionary rate of `0.0022` that was estimated as a by-product of the BEAST run on 390 full genome subtype C sequences
+(see section [Starting sequences](#starting-sequences)).
+The mean evolutionary rate of non-transmission lineages was set to twice this value
+(Alizon S, Fraser C, J Retrov 2013; Vrancken B, Rambaut A, Suchard MA, et al., PLoS Comput Biol 2014).
+The standard deviations of the two log normal rate sampling model were chosen so that sequence evolution was relatively clock-like.
+Specifically, the standard deviations were calibrated so that a linear clock model explained about 30-40% of the variation in root-to-tip divergence.
+The default model parameters are `wher.mu=log(0.00447743)-0.5^2/2`, `wher.sigma=0.5`, `bwerm.mu=log(0.002239075)-0.3^2/2`, `bwerm.sigma=0.3` on the log scale.
-The following figure shows the evolutionary rate model for transmission and non-transmission lineages under default parameters `wher.mu=log(0.00447743)-0.5^2/2`, `wher.sigma=0.5`, `bwerm.mu=log(0.002239075)-0.3^2/2`, `bwerm.sigma=0.3`.
-These were chosen such that XXX
+The following figure illustrates the resulting sampling model of evolutionary rates for transmission and non-transmission lineages under the default parameters.

 <img src="https://github.com/olli0601/PANGEA.HIV.sim/blob/master/man/fig_ERmodel.png" width="66%">

-Optionally,

-Each transmission chain phylogeny has a long root branch dating to between 1945-1960 in order to select a starting sequence.
-The evolutionary rate for these root branches was set to the estimated overall mean evolutionary rate across all genes (2.2e-3 subst/site/year).

 Tip branches in each transmission chain phylogeny are modelled to evolve under a high within host rate.
 All other branches are part of transmission lineages and are modelled to evolve under a slower rate.
 Evolutionary rates are drawn independently for each individual from lognormal distributions with means 2.2e-3 subst/site/year (along transmission lineages) and 4.4e-3 subst/site/year (along tip branches).
 32% of all branches are tip branches.
 This is specified with wher.mu=log(0.00447743)-0.3^2/2, wher.sigma=0.3, bwerm.mu=log(0.002239075)-0.13^2/2, bwerm.sigma=0.13 in the rPANGEAHIVsim.pipeline.args function.